Advisory committees at MDH

 Hearing Instrument Dispenser

 The council advises the Commissioner of Health on matters relating to certification and regulation of hearing instrument dispensers including certification standards, enforcement of certification laws and rules, and examination services.
 The nine members include three public members as defined by Minnesota Statutes 214.02, one to be a hearing instrument user and or an advocate of a hearing instrument user; three certified hearing instrument dispensers who are currently, and have been for the five years preceding appointment, engaged in hearing instrument dispensing in Minnesota and who are not audiologists; and three audiologists who are certified hearing instrument dispensers, are licensed as audiologists under Minnesota Statutes 148.511 et seq.
 Meetings are held quarterly, with additional meetings scheduled as necessary.
 Meetings are held at the Minnesota Department of Health, Snelling Office Park for two hours.
 The council does not expire.
 Appointing Authority: Commissioner of Health.
 Compensation: $55 per diem plus expenses.
 Minnesota Statutes 153A.20.
-Minnesota Dept. of Health, Compliance Monitoring Division, P.O.
+Minnesota Dept. of Health, Health Regulation Division, P.O.
 Box 64882, St. Paul, MN 55164-0882.
 (651) 201-3724.

 Home Care Provider Advisory Council